Data

 For constant volume batch reactor,

-We want to minimize s^2 to give \alpha and k'.
+We want to minimize to give and .

 import numpy as np